Luzon rain forests: Fauna

 There are at least 31 endemic species of mammals on the island of Luzon.
 Sixty-eight percent of all known native non-flying mammals are endemic to the area (23 of 34).

 The Philippine eagle (Pithecophaga jefferyi), one of the largest eagles in the world, is found primarily in the Sierra Madre of Luzon.
 Primary lowland rainforests of the Philippines have been heavily deforested, and the Philippine eagle needs this area to breed, as well as nesting in large trees and hunting within the trees.
 The eagle is restricted to the islands of Luzon, Samar, Leyte, and Mindanao.
 Attempts for captive breeding have been unsuccessful and it is estimated that less than 700 individuals remain.

-Often called Myer’s snake in honor of Dr. George S. Myers, the genus Myersophis represented only by the species alpestris.
+Often called Myer’s snake in honor of Dr. George S. Myers, the genus Myersophis is represented only by the species alpestris.
 It is a snake found only in the northern highlands of Luzon.

 About sixty-eight percent of all native reptiles are endemic to the area (about 160 of 235).
 The Philippine crocodile, Crocodylus mindorensis, is a freshwater crocodile that is considered the most threatened crocodile in the world and is endemic to the Philippines; it is only found in Mindanao, Negros, and Luzon.
 Wild populations in 1982 totaled somewhere between 500 and 1000 individuals.
 In 1995, this number decreased to a mere 100 individuals.
 The discovery of a population of this crocodile in the Northern Sierra Madre on Luzon gives hope for its conservation.
 Active in the conservation of Crocodylus mindorensis is the Crocodile Rehabilitation Observance and Conservation (CROC) Project of the Mabuwaya Foundation.

 The Sierra Madres give hope to many other threatened animals by providing one of the largest areas of intact rainforest in the Philippines thereby maintaining the naturally high level of biodiversity.
 Many species of threatened birds are found in this location.